iamsaurabhc/iamsaurabhc/README.md

 # Hi, I'm Saurabh 👋
-Principal AI Engineer & Builder of Large-Scale Knowledge Systems
+Senior AI Engineer & Builder of Large-Scale Knowledge Systems with over 8 years of experience.

 I build AI systems that **understand, reason, and automate knowledge** across millions of documents.
 My work combines **graph-driven retrieval**, **LLM orchestration**, and **agentic automation**—from legal and finance to compliance and enterprise document intelligence.